paulzip-dev/Base64/README.md

 `function  EncodeFile  (pOraDir varchar2, pFilename varchar2, pLineSeparators TFlag default 1) return clob;` | Encodes the contents of a file into a Base64 clob.

 Note:

-The pLineSeparators parameter controls whether or not CRLF line separators are included every 64 encoded chars pLineSeparators = 0 : All CRLF line separators are removed from encoded data pLineSeparators = 1 : CRLF line separators are included every 64 encoded chars
+The pLineSeparators parameter controls whether or not CRLF line separators are included every 64 encoded chars
+* pLineSeparators = 0 : All CRLF line separators are removed from encoded data
+* pLineSeparators = 1 (Default) : CRLF line separators are included every 64 encoded chars

 ## Base64 Decoding routines :